almog-e/db_uniswipe_proj/README.md

-# UniSwipe App – User Manual / README
+# UniSwipe App: A Tinder-Inspired institutions Platform to find the best match

 ## Purpose
 UniSwipe is a full-stack web application designed to help students explore and discover institutions and programs in USA, in an interactive and personalized way.
 Its main goal is to simplify the decision-making process for high-school students choosing institution programs, but anyone interested in programs can benefit.

-The app uses a **Tinder-style interface** for swiping through institutions according to user preferences.
-Users can indicate interest by liking intitutions, and the app dynamically displays programs based on the selected order of preference.
-This makes discovering institutions and programs easy, comfortable and fun.
+The app uses a Tinder-style interface for swiping through institutions based on user preferences.
+Users can indicate interest by liking institutions, and the app dynamically displays programs according to the selected order of preference.
+When viewing an institution’s information, the programs it offers are displayed, with the most relevant programs shown at the top.
+This makes discovering institutions and programs easy, comfortable, and fun.

 ---